History of British Columbia: Colonial British Columbia (1858–1871)

 In 1858, gold was found along the banks of the Thompson River just east of what is now Lytton, British Columbia, triggering the Fraser Canyon Gold Rush.
-When word got out to San Francisco about gold in British territory, Victoria has transformed overnight into a tent city as prospectors, speculators, land agents, and outfitters flooded in from around the world, mostly via San Francisco.
+When word got out to San Francisco about gold in British territory, Victoria quickly transformed into a tent city as prospectors, speculators, land agents, and outfitters flooded in from around the world, mostly via San Francisco.
 The Hudson's Bay Company's Fort Langley burgeoned economically as the staging point for many of the prospectors heading by boat to the Canyon.

 A wide range of linguistic diversity among First Nations and explorers/traders made communication difficult.
 Trade jargon, initially used by First Nations expanded and changed to include words from English and French to become the Chinook Jargon.
 Not a complete language, the jargon became widespread among First Nations and early Europeans to enable communication and trade.
 Though little used today a significant number of place names in British Columbia derive from Chinook and early anthropologists sometimes recorded stories using the jargon.

 At the time, the region was still not under formal colonial authority.
 Douglas, fearing challenges to the claim of British sovereignty in the region in the face of an influx of some 20,000 Americans, stationed a gunboat at the mouth of the Fraser in order to obtain licence fees from those seeking to head upstream.
 With the resolution of the Oregon Boundary Dispute, British interests, primarily the HBC, lost the governance of all territory between the 49th Parallel and the Columbia River, where there had been a sudden influx of American settlers 8 years previous.

 When news of the Fraser Canyon Gold Rush reached London, the Colonial Office established the mainland as a Crown colony on 2 August 1858, naming it the Colony of British Columbia.
 Richard Clement Moody was hand-picked by the Colonial Office, under Sir Edward Bulwer-Lytton, to establish British order and to transform the newly established Colony of British Columbia (1858–66) into the British Empire's "bulwark in the farthest west" and "found a second England on the shores of the Pacific".
-Lytton desired to send to the colony 'representatives of the best of British culture, not just a police force’: he sought men who possessed ‘courtesy, high breeding and urbane knowledge of the world’ and he decided to send Moody, whom the Government considered to be the archetypal 'English gentleman and British Officer’ at the head of the Columbia Detachment, which was created by an Act of the British Parliament on 2 August 1858.
-The Engineers were believed to exemplify the qualities sought by the Government.
+Lytton desired to send to the colony "representatives of the best of British culture, not just a police force": he sought men who possessed "courtesy, high breeding and urbane knowledge of the world" and he decided to send Moody, whom the government considered to be the archetypal "English gentleman and British Officer" at the head of the Columbia Detachment, which was created by an act of the British Parliament, the British Columbia Government Act 1858 (21 & 22 Vict. c.
+99), on 2 August 1858.
+The Engineers were believed to exemplify the qualities sought by the government.